 The apparent lack of any original ideas in Battlefield V is worrisome on its own, but it's even worse that they are hiding their attempts at still catching up to the bandwagon by claiming that this is #BattlefieldForEveryone.
 EA DICE are presenting themselves as a force for good that is looking to be as inclusive as possible, but all facts so far are pointing to them using the controversial topic to fill the coffers full of cash and that they care about being "inclusive" as much as they care about Star Wars canon.

-If EA DICE's intentions were always to "put fun over authentic ", then why didn't they have a building component in previous games and why didn't any of the said games have these wacky customisation options?
+If EA DICE's intentions were always to " ", then why didn't they have a building component in previous games and why didn't any of the said games have these wacky customisation options?
 I mean the Bad Company series was a prime opportunity with its zany setting.
 Simple answer - Fortnite wasn't trending back then and there was no money to be made in that approach either.

 .
 So why did EA DICE make that particular choice?
 Sheer force of exposure.
 More attention means more coin due to higher sales of

 That said, EA DICE have definitely managed to bring attention to their upcoming game, days before it will be shown off at EA Play.
 Their marketing campaign has proven successful in garnering attention so far, even though the potential player base has been polarised, bringing us back to the conclusion that there is no such thing as bad publicity for EA.
 In this case, Battlefield V's success will hinge on EA's ability to sell players a story about inclusivity and #BattleFieldForEveryone, while looking to pile up enough money to put Smaug's hoard to shame.